 Collections & Trackers

-Collections are basically lists of anything your want to remember – recipes, movies, books, places to visit.
+Collections are basically lists of anything you want to remember – recipes, movies, books, places to visit.

 Trackers are used to track habits, behaviors, mood, exercise, workload, diet and more!

 Here are a couple examples of trackers that I use every day to help me lose weight and stay healthy.

-There’s hundreds of options for these!
+There are hundreds of options for these!
 This is where you can really let your imagination run free!
-Here’s some examples of trackers from some awesome bullet journalers!
+Here are some examples of trackers from some awesome bullet journalers!

 Ready to Start a Bullet Journal?